cassiomolin/http-patch-spring/README.md

 }
 ```

-It's unlikely we'll write [`JsonPatch`][javax.json.JsonPatch] instances to the responses, but we could implement it as follows:
+It's unlikely we'll need to write [`JsonPatch`][javax.json.JsonPatch] instances to the responses, but we could implement it as follows:

 ```java
 @Override